-- Ed.D., Educational Leadership Studies, Ashland University, In progress
+- Ed.D., Educational Leadership Studies, Ashland University, 2022

 - M.A., Interdisciplinary Studies, Hiram College, 2015